How to Prevent Childhood Obesity

-- Too Much TV.
+- Think healthy.
 It’s important to focus on overall health improvements and not just weight loss.
 Promote an overall healthy lifestyle for you and your family.